The Battle of the Boyne (painting): Origin of the painting

 In 2011, another original painting of the battle was discovered in a basement of Brownlow House, Lurgan, and testing indicated the painting dates from about the same time as West's 1778 work.
 Experts conducting the testing and restoration believe the painting was made by a Dutch artist who did not sign his or her work and the piece contains more details than the West painting, suggesting it may even be an earlier production.
 The painting was damaged by bullet holes and knife slashes, and approximately 45 percent of the painting had been destroyed.

 Reproductions

 Since West's painting, several reproductions have been made, mostly line etchings and engravings; these are widely exhibited.
-The most prominent of these was made in 1781 by John Hall (Wivenhoe 1739 – London 1797), which can be found at the Wordsworth House, Cumbria.
-Versions of West's painting were often reproduced on walls throughout Belfast, although these reproductions are becoming increasingly rare as the walls give way to urban development.
+A smaller oil reproduction is at Mount Stewart, Newtownards, Northern Ireland, and is the property of the National Trust.
+Another reproduction was made in 1781 by John Hall (Wivenhoe 1739 – London 1797), which can be found at the Wordsworth House, Cumbria.
+Versions of West's painting were often reproduced on walls throughout Belfast, although these are becoming increasingly rare as the walls give way to urban development.